Madeleine Gurdon

-Madeleine Astrid Gurdon, Baroness Lloyd-Webber (born 30 November 1962) is an English horsewoman.
+Madeleine Astrid Gurdon, Baroness Lloyd-Webber (born 30 November 1962) is an English equestrian.
 She is married to composer and theatrical impresario Andrew Lloyd Webber.

 Early life

 Madeleine "Gurtie" Gurdon was born in 1962 into a military family, one of four daughters of Brigadier Adam Brampton Douglas Gurdon, of the Black Watch, and Gillian Margaret, daughter of Charles N. Thomson, of Ethiebeaton, Dundee, Scotland.
 Her uncle and both grandfathers were also in the Black Watch.
 Before his marriage, her father served in Korea and later in Kenya during the Mau Mau Uprising; as a married man, he took his family around the world, including Cyprus, Tanganyika, and Hong Kong.
 He was appointed CB and CBE.
 Adam Gurdon was grandson of Francis Gurdon, Bishop of Hull from 1913 to 1929, whose wife, Florence, was daughter of Sir John Leigh Hoskyns, 9th Baronet.
 The Gurdons were landed gentry, of Letton, Norfolk.

 Madeleine Gurdon was educated at a convent school.